Tokenbound iFrame

 NEXT_PUBLIC_ALCHEMY_KEY="<alchemy_key>"

-Navigate to The Graph (opens in a new tab) studio, login and create an API key.
+Navigate to https://thegraph.com/studio/ and create an API key (used for checking token approvals)

 Update NEXT_PUBLIC_GRAPH_API_KEY with your sub graph credentials.